simchowitzlabpublic/much-ado-about-noising/docs/index.md

 layout: home

 hero:
-  name: "Much Ado About Noising: Dispelling the Myths of Generative Robotic Control"
+  name: "Much Ado About Noising"
-  text: "Minimum Implementation of flow-based policies"
+  text: "Dispelling the Myths of Generative Robotic Control"
   tagline: A PyTorch framework for behavior cloning with flow matching and generative models
   actions:
     - theme: brand